Board of Directors

 Judson B. Poppen is a Partner at Neale & Newman, LLP, a locally-owned law firm that has been serving the Ozarks for over a century.
 Jud’s legal practice focuses in the areas of business & commercial law and litigation, probate and trust litigation, real estate & construction law, and family law.
 Jud received his law degree, with honors, from the University of Iowa School of Law in 2001.
 He graduated from the University of Northern Iowa in 1998 as a Presidential Scholar with a degree in Business Administration.
 Before joining the firm in 2004, Jud practiced law in the litigation section of Shook, Hardy & Bacon, L.L.P. in Kansas City, Missouri.
 He became a partner with Neale & Newman in January of 2008.
 He has served on the Neale & Newman Executive Committee since 2010.

 Jud was licensed to practice law in the State of Missouri in 2002, the State of Kansas in 2001, and the United Stated District Court for the Western District of Missouri in 2006.
 He has been a member of the Springfield Metropolitan Bar Association since 2004.
-Jud is currently recognized as a “Top Rated Business Litigation Attorney in Springfield, MO” by Super Lawyers.
-He was selected to Super Lawyers in 2017 and 2018, and was previously selected to Rising Stars in 2009, 2014 and 2015 by Super Lawyers.
-Jud was recognized as Springfield Business Journal’s “40 under 40” in 2008.
+Jud was recently recognized by his peers in the US News & World Report Best Lawyers for 2021 in the area of Commercial Litigation.
+Jud was also selected as a “Top Rated Business Litigation Attorney in Springfield, MO” by Super Lawyers for 2017, 2018, and 2019, and was previously selected to Rising Stars by Super Lawyers in 2009, 2014 and 2015.
+Jud was awarded Springfield Business Journal’s “40 under 40” in 2008.
 Jud is a graduating member of Leadership Springfield Class XXIV.

 Jud has also worked with a variety of nonprofit organizations.
 He served on the Board of Directors for the Ronald McDonald House Charities of the Ozarks from 2013-2019.
 During his time on the board, he served in various capacities, including serving as Board Chairperson, Chairperson-Elect, Executive Committee Member, and Chair of the Planning and Resource Committee.
 Jud was a member of the Board of Directors of the Tooth Truck from 2016-2017.
 Jud also served on the Board of Directors for the Big Brothers, Big Sisters of the Ozarks from 2005-2011.
 During his time on the Big Brothers, Big Sisters board he served in various capacities, including serving as Vice-President, Secretary, Executive Committee Member, and Member of the Taste of the Ozarks Fundraising Committee.
 Jud served on the Legal Services of Southern Missouri, Justice Fore All Committee from 2015-2017.
 In addition, Jud has provided volunteer legal services to various other non-profit organizations.